Montana/prowl-nginx/README.md

-nginx, reverse-proxy to separate UWSGI instances, with media and static passthroughs.
+nginx, reverse-proxy to separate UWSGI instances, with media and static passthroughs